basho/merge_index/README.md

 optimization, we invert the timestamp (multiply by -1).
 This allows a simple ascending sort to put the latest timestamped value first (otherwise the earliest timestamped value would be first).
-Later, itererators across data used during querying and compacting take advantage of this information to filter out duplicates.
+Later, iterators across data used during querying and compacting take advantage of this information to filter out duplicates.
 Also, each posting is translated to `{{Index, Field, Term}, Value, InvertedTimestamp, Props}` which is the posting format that the buffer